Clarioso

 Best use

-Screening, issue spotting, negotiation starting points.
+Screening, issue spotting, renewal triage, negotiation starting points.

 Drafting variations, learning, brainstorming questions.